 As members of the toy group of dogs, the Yorkshire Terrier weighs no more than 7 pounds and reaches just 7–8 inches above the floor.

-Puppies are born with black and tan coats which change to steel blue and tan as they grow into adults.
+Yorkie puppies are born with black and tan coats, which change to steel blue and tan as they grow.

-The Yorkie is also known for the quality of its hair which is of a silky texture and will grow straight to the floor if left on its own.
+The Yorkie is also known for the quality of its hair, with a silky texture that grows straight to the floor if left on its own.

 The life expectancy of a Yorkshire Terrier is 11–15 years.